pusher-community/real-time-laravel/notifications/trigger.md

 # Triggering a Notification Event

-Let's start by creating a `NotificationController` with two actions `getIndex` to show a view that lets a user send a notification and `postNotify` to handle a notification request and trigger the notification event.
+Let's start by creating a `NotificationController` with two actions:

+1. `getIndex` to show a view that lets a user send a notification
+2. `postNotify` to handle a notification request and trigger the notification event

 <i class="fa fa-rocket fa-2"></i> Create an empty controller with the following command: